AskAlexSharov/cv/content/places/mr.md

 Develop most of Search-related features

-* **Problem:** Solr had poor support of Russian language
+* **Problem:** Solr had poor support of the Russian language
 * **What was done:** Switched to SphinxSearch.
-Implemented real-time indexing, soundex index, synonyms support
+Implemented real-time indexing, Soundex index, synonyms support